Simple Mail Transfer Protocol (SMTP)

 Default Vulnerabilities

-- Relay Attacks: Unsecured SMTP servers may be hijacked to send spam.
+- Relay Attacks: Unsecured SMTP servers may be hijacked to send spam or malicious content.

 Mitigation Strategies